reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

-# Moto Waves Edge Maxx Audio FX
+# Moto Waves Edge Maxx Audio FX Magisk Module

 ## Descriptions
 An equalizer ported from Motorola Edge (racer) for any Android 9 and 10 arm and arm64 devices.